The Nine Unknown

 magazine, it concerns the Nine Unknown Men, a secret society founded to preserve and develop knowledge that would be dangerous to humanity if it fell into the wrong hands.
 The nine unknown men were entrusted with guarding nine books of secret knowledge.

 Plot

-In the novel the nine men are the embodiment of good and face up against nine Kali worshippers, who sow confusion and masquerade as the true sages.
+In the novel the nine men are the embodiment of good and face up against evil worshiper who sow confusion and masquerade as the true sages.
 The story surrounds a priest called Father Cyprian who is seeking possession of the books but who wants to destroy them out of Christian piety, and a number of other characters who are interested in learning their contents.

 Influence

 The concept of the "Nine Unknown Men" was further popularized by Louis Pauwels and Jacques Bergier in their 1960 book The Morning of the Magicians.
 They claimed that the Nine Unknown were real and had been founded by the Mauryan Emperor Ashoka around 270 BC.
 They also claimed that Pope Silvester II had met the Nine Unknown, and that nineteenth-century French colonial administrator and writer Louis Jacolliot insisted on their existence.